deepaksharma1992/Img_clf_tf_js_web_app/README.md

 # Img_clf_tf_js_web_app
-The first assignment for Siraj Raval course
+The first assignment for Siraj Raval Make Money with ML Course

 To run the application first install the flask framework by using the instruction